Masimo (NASDAQ:MASI) Releases Q1 Earnings Guidance

-Masimo (NASDAQ:MASI – Get Free Report) issued an update on its first quarter earnings guidance on Friday morning.
-The company provided earnings per share guidance of $0.67-0.74 for the period, compared to the consensus earnings per share estimate of $0.70.
+Masimo (NASDAQ:MASI – Get Free Report) updated its first quarter earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $0.67-0.74 for the period, compared to the consensus estimate of $0.70.
 The company issued revenue guidance of $476-501 million, compared to the consensus revenue estimate of $487.69 million.
 Masimo also updated its FY24 guidance to $3.44-3.60 EPS.

-Masimo (NASDAQ:MASI – Get Free Report) last announced its earnings results on Tuesday, February 27th.
+Masimo (NASDAQ:MASI – Get Free Report) last issued its quarterly earnings results on Tuesday, February 27th.
 The medical equipment provider reported $1.25 EPS for the quarter, beating analysts’ consensus estimates of $0.82 by $0.43.
-The company had revenue of $548.90 million during the quarter, compared to the consensus estimate of $545.69 million.
+The company had revenue of $548.90 million for the quarter, compared to analyst estimates of $545.69 million.
 Masimo had a return on equity of 13.77% and a net margin of 3.98%.
-The firm’s revenue for the quarter was down 11.0% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.32 earnings per share.
-As a group, research analysts forecast that Masimo will post 3.51 EPS for the current fiscal year.
+The company’s quarterly revenue was down 11.0% compared to the same quarter last year.
+During the same period last year, the company earned $1.32 earnings per share.
+As a group, research analysts predict that Masimo will post 3.51 earnings per share for the current year.

 Masimo Corporation develops, manufactures, and markets various patient monitoring technologies, and automation and connectivity solutions worldwide.
 The company offers masimo signal extraction technology (SET) pulse oximetry with measure-through motion and low perfusion pulse oximetry monitoring to address the primary limitations of conventional pulse oximetry; Masimo rainbow SET platform, including rainbow SET Pulse CO-Oximetry products that allows noninvasive monitoring of carboxyhemoglobin, methemoglobin, hemoglobin concentration, fractional arterial oxygen saturation, oxygen content, pleth variability index, rainbow pleth variability index, respiration rate from the pleth, and oxygen reserve index, as well as acoustic respiration monitoring, SedLine brain function monitoring, NomoLine capnography and gas monitoring, and regional oximetry.